ikt32/GTAVManualTransmission/doc/README.md

 Check if your wheel is recognized correctly, a recent Windows 10 update forces new Logitech software which will mess up older Logitech steering wheels.

-Before using this mod, you should test test your wheel with other games first.

 #### Steering wheel not detected